kellyshaprk/ScrabblePointsGeneratorVerA_Java-JavaFX/README.md

 - Two letters minumum, one letter must be vowel (A, E, I, O, U, or Y)
 - 8 letters maximum
 - Cannot have duplicate words
-- Game's over when :
+- The game's over when :
--- only one letter remaining in the bag.
+&nbsp;&nbsp; - only one letter remaining in the bag.
--- only consonants remaining.
+&nbsp;&nbsp; - only consonants remaining.